 I. Initial Explanation of the Data

 As mentioned earlier, the data is called “Heart Attack Risk Prediction Dataset”, provided by S. Banerjee on Kaggle.com..
 This biomedical dataset is a synthetic dataset, a type of dataset that is entirely AI-generated.
 Synthetic datasets are made from analysis of organic datasets and mimic the true data.
 One major advantage they have is anonymity; since they are based on true human metrics but are not actually the true human metrics, there is little-to-no risk of privacy violations from using AI-generated data.
-This is especially important for fields that require handling sensitive data, such as healthcare and finance{source}.
+This is especially important for fields that require handling sensitive data, such as healthcare and finance{Mostly.ai}.

 This dataset, which contains 8763 non-null variables, exists to help researchers in biostatistics to analyze and predict factors that are associated with heart attacks.
 The data includes demographics of patients (such as age, gender, & nationality), preexisting medical conditions (such as diabetes, obesity, & family history), as well as lifestyle (including stress levels, dietary habits, and exercise hours).
 The data also includes socioeconomic and geographic conditions of the patients as well.
 Although synthetic data is made to help reduce bias, it may in fact increase bias depending on the conditions it was made under, which includes the original data used to make the synthetic data.